 When I started my dropshipping business, everything was good until I began to get 5-10 orders a day.
 That’s over 100 orders in 15 days.
 And usually, after 15 -20 days, customers start emailing you and asking, “Where is my order?”

 Since I used AliExpress, I never knew where the order was.
 Even though we have a tracking number, you can’t exactly see the expected delivery date.
 AliExpress takes 15-30 days to deliver, and don’t be shocked if it’s delivered after two months because that’s regular.
 You can find more information about this here.

 This becomes a massive headache as time passes.
 Even though the package is in transit, many customers do and will file a chargeback, and it’s no fun for anyone.

-So I would highly recommend you finding a supplier that ships from a US Warehouse on AliExpress (meager chances) or going with a different service like CJ Dropshipping, Spocket, or Salehoo.
-You can find all the AliExpress alternatives here.
+So I would highly recommend you finding a supplier that ships from a US Warehouse on AliExpress (meager chances) or going with a different service like CJ Dropshipping, Spocket, or SaleHoo.
+You can find the best free US dropshipping suppliers here.

 I have personally used CJ Dropshipping in the past, and I still do.
 The shipping times for CJ are around 8-12 days, sometimes more.
 Still, tracking is very reliable.

 The customer service is excellent as CJ directly sells the products to us, and there’s no supplier involved.

 No matter which service you chose to go with, try ordering some cheap samples and see how much time it takes to arrive to get an idea about the shipping times.
 This is also called purchasing a sample order.